 "Yeah?
 Well I shouldn't be to bummed, I almost quit after that last incident with with the dwarves.
 They all got burnt to bits!
 And Bjorden's treasure was just ridiculous, the stupid mirror or whatever they wanted was fake!
 Just like the dwarves's sword...".
 I stopped myself at the bottom of the stairs.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CharlotteInkWrite a Review